 The best macOS version: Sonoma

 The decision of which macOS version is the “best” can be highly subjective and vary greatly depending on personal preferences, individual requirements, and specific use cases.
-There are a number of factors to consider when selecting a macOS version, including device compatibility, software requirements, and individual tastes.
+You should consider multiple factors while selecting a macOS version.
+Some are device compatibility, software requirements, and individual taste.
+But we can help you choose a balanced macOS version for your needs.

-macOS 14 Sonoma is probably the best macOS version to date, offering a combination of enhanced compatibility and exciting new features.
+macOS 14 Sonoma is probably the best macOS version to date.
+It offers a balanced combination of enhanced compatibility and exciting new features.
 With a focus on user experience and productivity, Sonoma delivers an exceptional computing environment for Mac users.
+Sonoma is also the first macOS release after Apple’s transition to Apple Silicon.
+Therefore, it packs additional performance for M1/M2-powered Macs.

 Gaming enthusiasts will appreciate the new Game Mode, which optimizes CPU and GPU performance, providing an enhanced gaming experience.
+We should also remember that many AAA games are coming to macOS.
 Sonoma also brings improvements to Safari, including the ability to lock browsing windows and the introduction of Profiles for personalized browsing.

-Video conferencing is taken to the next level with Sonoma, offering features like the Presenter Overlay, showcasing your video during presentations, and an improved Screen Sharing picker for easy app sharing.
-Additional updates include streamlined PDF functionality, improved password sharing and autofill, enhanced stickers in Messages, intelligent grocery lists in Reminders, and advancements in keyboard autocorrect and Dictation.
+Compare to Ventura, video conferencing is taken to the next level with Sonoma, offering features like the Presenter Overlay, showcasing your video during presentations, and an improved Screen Sharing picker for easy app sharing.
+Additional updates include streamlined PDF functionality, improved password sharing and autofill, enhanced stickers in the Messages app, intelligent grocery lists in Reminders, and advancements in keyboard autocorrect and Dictation.

 The worst macOS version: Catalina